muscasmarco/vim-monokai-config/README.md

 What it will do once installed:

 - Set the colorscheme to monokai
-- Setup an indent width of 4
+- Setup an tab width of 4
 - Substituting each inserted tab with 4 spaces

 # How to apply this configuration to vim: